 Free and fair elections

-The greatest challenge to effective power to govern is the increasingly powerful criminal groups that control some municipalities, regions and states.
-These groups exert pressure on elected officials and the population and even control politics through co-optation and violence.
-Traditional veto powers – such as national and foreign capital, as well as unions (especially the teachers’ union, the petroleum workers’ union and the electrical workers’ union) – also continue to influence political life.
-The teachers’ union played a dominant role in a recent repeal of the education reform, confirming its influence.
+Following Morena’s strong electoral showing, Sheinbaum’s government enjoys a comfortable majority in both chambers of Congress, which enables the winning coalition to approve constitutional reforms and key appointments without relying on the opposition.
+The government’s ability to govern is challenged mainly by powerful criminal groups that control some municipalities, regions and states.
+These groups exert pressure on elected officials and employ co-optation and violence to control politics.
+Traditional veto powers – such as national and foreign capital, and unions (especially those of teachers, petroleum workers and electrical workers) – also influence political life.
+The teachers union played a dominant role in the recent repeal of the education reform, reconfirming its influence.

-The Mexican army – under civilian control since the early 1950s – has been notably strengthened since ex-President Calderón declared the war on drugs in 2006.
+The Mexican army, which has been under civilian control since the early 1950s, has been notably strengthened since the declaration of the war on drugs in 2006.
 Since then, the military has been entrusted with wide-ranging tasks and granted significant resources.
-The current government has not only abandoned its promise to return the army to its barracks but has also expanded its responsibilities to include the construction and administration of the new airport in Mexico City and the Maya Train.
+The previous government (2018 – 2024) expanded the military’s responsibilities still further to include its involvement in the construction and operation of the Felipe Ángeles Airport and the Maya Train.
 The military also played a critical role in containing the COVID-19 pandemic, and in May 2022, a presidential decree granted the military exclusive control over customs activities.
-A few months later, Congress passed legislation transferring operative and administrative control of the National Guard – established in 2019 and dominated by military personnel – away from the public security ministry to the Secretariat of National Defense, although the constitution states that the Guard is a civil institution.
-Legal challenges were brought against the legislation and await deliberation.
-While the military is not a challenge to democracy right now, it may become so in the future.
+In September 2024, the Senate approved a bill that placed the National Guard under the army’s control, although a similar attempt had been declared unconstitutional a year earlier.

 Effective power to govern